 Bite Into Maine - The OG food cart returns for its 6th year to Fort Williams Park in Cape Elizabeth, serving several styles of lobster rolls.
 The rolls here are hands down my favorite ones, and the owners are so damn friendly.
 I always get picnic style with a layer of cole slaw, warm butter, and a sprinkle of celery seed.
-Open Fridays starting in June, Saturday, and Sunday at 11am until sellout.
+Open daily 11AM to 3PM, closed Wednesdays.

 Cannoli Joe's - This dessert truck sells several different flavors of cannolis like White Chocolate Raspberry, Sicilian, Chocolate Peanut Butter Pretzel, and even Pina Colada.
 Find them parked on the Eastern Prom from 12-5pm.

 CN Shawarma - The shawarma truck is another one of my favorites.
 The owners serve shawarma meats (grilled on a spit) wrapped in Iraqi flatbread with delicious sauces and fresh vegetables.
 Don't miss the fries with seriously garlicky sauce.
 You'll find the colorful truck parked at the breweries on Industrial Way (Foundation and Austin Street), at Rising Tide Brewing, at Thompson's Point when the Bissell Brothers open up, and occasionally on the Eastern Prom.